Table of Contents

 Mimosa is useful in treating various ailments.
 It can be applied externally on boils, ulcers, wounds, fungus, cuts and piles.
-In Ayurveda, its use is mentioned for skin and vaginal diseases, swelling, burning sensation, diarrhoea etc.
+In Ayurveda, its use is mentioned for the skin and vaginal diseases, swelling, burning sensation, diarrhea etc.

 This plant is effective in treating bleeding disorders like menorrhagia, excessive uterine bleeding, and dysentery with blood, mucus and piles.

 Here are few remedies that can be done at home to cure various ailments

 - This herb is very useful in curing heavy, abnormal uterine bleeding and skin diseases.

 Prepare juice of the plant Panchang and take in a dose of 10-30 ml.

 Dry roots and leaves of the plant.
 Pulverise and prepare powder.
 Take ths powder in a dose of 2-5 grams.

 - Diarrhoea (athisaar), amoebic dysentery (raktaatisar)

 Dry its roots and pulverise to prepare powder.
 Take this powder (3 gm) with curd.
 Or Prepare decoction by boiling 5 gm root powder, in water (400 ml) till volume reduces to 100 ml.
 Filter and drink twice a day